top of page

 How to Apply for Funding

 Submit your proposal by downloading and filling out one of the applications above.
-Please send the final proposal to our email: edgefund@oberlin.edu.
+Please send the proposal to our email: edgefund@oberlin.edu.
+Keep an eye on your inbox for any questions from us.
+Let us know if you would like to discuss your proposal during our open meeting and/or via appointment.

 Once Funded